Last updated 18 March 2022

 A number of people are prepared to do their own conveyancing.
 However, if a person doing their own conveyancing misunderstands a document, a clause in the contract or a search result, this misunderstanding could end in expensive and unnecessary litigation and loss.

 If a person decides to do their own conveyancing, but a dispute occurs and they find themselves out of their depth, it is advisable to immediately seek assistance from a solicitor.
 Important contractual and statutory time limits may apply, and rights may be lost if not exercised strictly within time limits.

-Conveyancing kits can be purchased from stationers.
+A range of conveyancing kits can be purchased online, at stationers or in stores such as the post office.
 The kit should be obtained and read carefully before the contract of sale is signed, and it is important to allocate enough time to complete the necessary searches before settlement.

 Steps in conveyancing

 Conveyancing is the process of transferring land from one person to another.
 The parties involved in the process of buying and selling are usually the real estate agent, the seller, the buyer and solicitors for the seller and buyer.
 A lender may also be involved if there are mortgages over the property.
 Generally, the steps involved in conveyancing are:

 - preliminaries (usually no solicitor involved at this stage)